space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 3. scoring grid state(only visible when both name and number of holes have been set by input elements)
     - all previous elements
-    - should generate a grid with enough columns for number of holes selected, as well as 'total' and 'under/over par'
+    - should generate a grid with enough columns for number of holes selected, as well as 'total' and 'under/over par'. you may need to [bind values between components](golfScoreProjectIShowScoreGridView.png)
     - generate one row for 'par'.
         - users can enter the par for each hole by clicking on the associated cell and typing a number.
         - total will be dynamically updated when user enters a new par value for a hole.